suraj480/JAVA_25_nov_practice/ReadMe.md

 An enum is a special "class" that represents a group of constants (unchangeable variables, like final variables). you can extends enum with any other class

+# Threads
+Threads allows a program to operate more efficiently by doing multiple things at the same time.
+Threads can be used to perform complicated tasks in the background without interrupting the main program.

+# Collection API- it is concept
+# collection -it is interface
+# collections - it is class